Liodeus/liodeus.github.io/_posts/2021-03-14-AWS-Technical-Professional-Module-3.md

 ## Replatform : lift, tinker, and shift

-It's similar to rehosting, in that the core architecture of the application isn't being changer.
+It's similar to rehosting, in that the core architecture of the application isn't being changed.
 It's about making targeted cloud optimizations.

 Examples :